STATE TAX COMMISSION OF MISSOURI

 An administrative tribunal has no authority to decide the issue of the statute’s validity.
 Missouri Bluffs Golf Joint Venture v.
 St. Charles County Bd. of Equalization, 943 S.W.2d 752 (Mo.
 App.
 E.D.
 1997); City of Joplin v.
 Industrial Commission of Missouri, 329 S.W.2d 687 (Mo. banc 1959).
 The State Tax Commission takes directive from the Missouri Revised Statutes in rendering its opinion.

-The subject property is a solar energy system and is exempt from taxation under Section 137.100(10).
+The subject property is a solar energy system not held for resale and is exempt from taxation under Section 137.100(10).

 Application for Review